 In some historical situations, a warped argument based on this Liberty principle has been used to justify systemic discrimination.
 During the many years in which Black Americans were lawfully discriminated against, one argument was that in a free country the White population was free to decide that it wanted to associate only with other White people, and restrictions on where Blacks could eat, sleep, drink, and pee were justified as within the rights of the Whites not to be offended by the presence of the Blacks, or simply their right to free association.
 To a point, this argument is correct, but only to a point.
 And over the years, the pressure put on by the conventional majority has changed the practices of many organizations that still have the right to discriminate.

 A private golf and country club still has the right to determine its members, and may systematically exclude any group it pleases.
 But, the social acceptability of being a member of an exclusive (discriminatory) club is now such that fewer people wish to become members or even maintain membership.
 But savvy organizations have permitted limited incursions by otherwise excluded minority groups in order to be able to say that the club is “open” and not discriminatory, while still maintaining a 99% exclusive membership.
 These are the vagaries of social pressure.
 (Having OJ Simpson as a member made a country club non-discriminatory, until it was not fashionable to have OJ as a member.)
-But the Liberty interest in having the right to associate with whom you please, and to exclude whom you please, is undeniably part of Liberty.
+But having the right to associate with whom you please, and to exclude whom you please, is undeniably part of Liberty.

 Homosexuality and the LGBT Community

 Meanwhile, any pervert (always male) can sneak into a women’s room and wait for some unsuspecting young girl to come in and commit crimes upon her.
 The fact that he’s not supposed to be in there will not stop him (again, no police at the door).
 If the pervert is really sly, he’ll disguise as a woman so that even if someone sees him go in, it won’t raise any red flags.
 To the extent that this is a problem, passing a new law prohibiting men from entering a public ladies’ room (if not already on the books) won’t stop anyone.
-Meanwhile, there is not a single reported case – anywhere, ever – of a transgender person molesting a child in a public rest room.
+Meanwhile, there is not a single reported case – anywhere, ever – of a transgender person molesting a child (or anyone else) in a public rest room.
 It has never happened.
 So why would legislators spend their valuable (?) time writing and passing legislation designating which public rest room a transgender person is allowed to use?
 What is the point?
 What problem is it intended to solve?

 The real answer is that the law on the books would allow a zealous police officer who has identified a person as being transgender to follow that person and if he or she should happen to enter a public rest room, arrest them for violating the transgender public restroom law.
 It’s a question of legal harassment, and nothing more.
-Do the conventional majority have nothing better to do with their time?
-Why are they so threatened?
+Does the conventional majority have nothing better to do with their time?
+Why do they feel so threatened?
 It’s because “allowing” the use of the public rest rooms is another way in which the transgender community is deemed “normal” and anything the majority can do to reinforce the idea that they are not normal becomes paramount.

-As a group, and I realize that this is a generalization, people who advocate for discrimination against the LGBT community are precisely the same as people who supported discrimination against Blacks in the mid-1900s.
-The only basis for the fear and ignorance that drives their behavior is that the other group (here LGBT) is different.
+As a group, and I realize that this is a generalization, people who advocate for discrimination against the LGBTQ+ community are precisely the same as people who supported discrimination against Blacks in the mid-1900s.
+The only basis for the fear and ignorance that drives their behavior is that the other group (here LGBTQ+) is different.
 Being different is somehow threatening.
 In order to maintain a “superior” position, those in the inferior category must be kept down and treated like second class citizens.
 But Liberty does not include the right to trample on the rights of others or to harm others, and so persecution and discrimination against anyone – for any reason – is the opposite of Liberty, it is Tyranny.
 Any organized and especially any government-supported oppression or suppression of any person or group based solely on the fact that they are different – they look different, act differently, believe or advocate different things – is an abomination.
 You don’t have to like me, come to my home, participate in my rally, or fuck me, but you have to give me my Liberty to pursue happiness in my own way as long as I am not interfering with your similar pursuit.
 And if my very presence in the world somehow interferes with your view of what the world should be and therefore interferes with your happiness – that’s tough cookies.
 Get over it.

 Religion and Liberty

 And then there are the religious bigots.
 The worst people in the world – the individuals who are the most destructive, the most dangerous, and the most evil – are those who advocate for the persecution and mistreatment of other people in the name of their religious beliefs.
-Put aside whether you think there really is an omnipotent alien presence in the universe that controls (or controlled) or influences events and whether there is another dimension of existence to which we travel after our mortal death.
+Put aside whether you think there really is an omnipotent alien presence in the universe that controls or influences events and whether there is another dimension of existence to which we travel after our mortal death.
 You may personally choose to believe in such things, which cannot be proven or disproven by science or logic and therefore exist in the realm of “faith.”
 If that makes you happy, then that is your right and part of your Liberty.
 Just don’t turn your belief into something that dictates how other people pursue their happiness, or use it as the basis for making laws that restrict the lives of others who don’t share your beliefs.
 Is that so hard?
 Apparently, for some people, it is.

 A hypocrite is someone who espouses a belief or philosophy, but acts contrary to it.
 Nearly all religious zealots are hypocrites.
 Start with anyone who claims to be Christian and who cites to biblical law as the basis for the oppression or discrimination against a group or the denial of someone else’s Liberty.
 The farcical gay marriage debate is a great example.
-The Christian conservative right wing, working under the name of “family values” violently opposed the right of gays to marry on the ground that homosexuality is listed in the Bible as an abomination toward God, and because in the Bible a marriage was something that was always between a man and a woman (sometimes multiple women for the same man, but ignore that).
+The Christian conservative right wing, working under the name of “family values,” violently opposed the right of gays to marry on the ground that homosexuality is listed in the Bible as an abomination toward God, and because in the Bible a marriage was something that was always between a man and a woman (sometimes multiple women for the same man, but ignore that).

 In the pantheon of Judeo-Christian Biblical law, the single most important edict is the ritual circumcision of all male children on the 8th day of their lives.
-(Ask a Rabbi.)
+(Ask a rabbi.)
 The ordinance is so powerful, that even if the 8th day falls on Yom Kippur – the most sacred day in the Hebrew calendar and a day of fasting and group prayer – the “bris” must still be observed and the circumcision ceremony must still take place – it cannot be shifted to a day earlier or later.
-This is the key physical act that marks a man (in Biblical terms, only the men counted) as a follower of God (Yahwah, Adonai, He that is – the deity has many names).
+This is the key physical act that marks a man (in Biblical terms, only the men counted) as a follower of God (Yahwah, Adonai, He that is – the deity has many names, including Allah).
 There is nothing (nothing) in the Christian New Testament suggesting that the circumcision ritual is no longer required (unless you believe that everything in the “old” testament is to be thrown out completely after the birth of Jesus).
-And yet, during the twentieth century debates about the medical benefits or drawbacks of circumcision, there is not a peep from the religious community about maintaining circumcision based on its Biblical requirement.
+And yet, during the twentieth century debates about the medical benefits or drawbacks of circumcision, there was not a peep from the religious community about maintaining circumcision based on its Biblical requirement.
 Nor was there ever a problem with babies being routinely circumcised in hospitals on the day of their birth, rather than on the eight day as dictated by scripture.
 The entire subject was simply ignored by Christians as if it never existed and has no application in the modern world.
-But if that is true, then there is nothing in the Bible (ok, at least the old testament) that has application in the modern world and everything that is prohibited or mandated by Biblical law (including Kosher eating requirements, sacrifices, oppression of women, the mandatory marriage between a virgin and the man who raped her) should be thrown out and disregarded.
+But if that is true, then there is nothing in the Bible (ok, at least the Old Testament) that has application in the modern world and everything that is prohibited or mandated by Biblical law (including Kosher eating requirements, sacrifices, oppression of women, the mandatory marriage between a virgin and the man who raped her) should be thrown out and disregarded.

 Except when it is helpful to cite to “God’s will” as the justification for your bigotry.
 How convenient.